 Call For Submissions for IWMW 2014

-Posted by Brian Kelly (UK Web Focus) on 17 February 2014
+Posted by Brian Kelly on 17 February 2014

-The Institutional Web Management Workshop series (better known as IWMW) was launch in 1997.
+The Institutional Web Management Workshop series (better known as IWMW) was launched in 1997.
 The event aimed to develop a sustainable community of practice for those with responsibilities for providing institutional web services.

 The event has been running for 17 years and has attracted participants from the web management community from across the UK’s higher and further education sectors.
 The growth of important of the web to support a range of institutional activities has also seen the event attract participants from beyond web teams, including those with responsibilities in teaching and learning and research, in addition to those with interests in marketing, design, user interfaces, gathering user requirements, accessibility as well as the technical aspects of providing large-scale web services.

 For the past 17 years the event was provided by UKOLN with funding to support the organisation and planning for the event being provided by the JISC.
 In light of the cessation of JISC funding for UKOLN at the IWMW 2013 event we explored ways in which the event could be sustained without Jisc funding and backing from UKOLN.

 The feedback at the event made it clear that there was strong demand for the event to be continued.

 I’m pleased to announced that the IWMW event will continue!
 The IWMW 2014 event will be held at the University of Northumbria on 16-18 July.
 The event will be supported by myself, Cetis (my host institution) and Jisc Netskills.